simultaneous equation

 dx + ey = f……………..(2)

-What Are The Methods Of Solving Simultaneous Equation?
+What Are The Methods Of Solving Simultaneous Equations?

 There are three (3) basic methods used in solving simultaneous equations.
-All three methods give the same answer and there are very easy for you to assimilate.
-We are going to list and explain each of them and also solving various academic exercises on them.
+All three methods give the same answer and are very easy for you to assimilate.
+We will list and explain each of them and solve various academic exercises on them.

 The methods include: